Arbor School Faculty and Staff 2025-2026

 Admissions Director (2021 to present)

-In addition to her warmth and a gift for building connections within communities, Deepa brings to Arbor experience gained from her 15 years of developing and running educational programs at the University of California Botanical Garden at Berkeley, role as Co-Director and Lead Teacher at Farm Alley summer camp in West Marin, experience organizing and teaching dance to children K-12 at the Bala Center for South Indian Music and Dance, and work as a K-8 substitute teacher at Park Day School in Oakland.
+Now entering her fifth year as Arbor’s Admissions Director, Deepa brings warmth and a gift for building connections within communities gained from her 15 years of developing and running educational programs at the University of California Botanical Garden at Berkeley, role as Co-Director and Lead Teacher at Farm Alley summer camp in West Marin, experience organizing and teaching dance to children K-12 at the Bala Center for South Indian Music and Dance, and work as a K-8 substitute teacher at Park Day School in Oakland.
 She looks forward to building strong relationships with current and prospective families and to being an ambassador for Arbor in the larger community.

 Greg Neps